isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Mathematics.md

 description: ""
 third_nav_title: Curriculum@SAPS
 ---

-## Mathematics
+## Mathematics department

-### Department Vision
+  |  Vision  | Anthonians are life-long learners who are able to build self-confidence in learning Mathematics

-_Anthonians are life-long learners who are able to build self-confidence in learning Mathematics and apply concepts they have learnt in the world around them._
+	Mission   | To be able to apply mathematical concepts they have learnt in the world around them